Cdreitsma/Cdreitsma/README.md

-### Hi there, I'm Cameron Reitsma a student in the Hollnd College CIS program (Computer Information Systems)
+### Hi there, I'm Cameron Reitsma a software developer in Canada
 ------------------

 <!--